METU-MMI-DeepLearning/MMI713_Deep_Learning/README.md

-# DEEP LEARNING: METHODS AND APPLICATIONS
+# MMI 713 - DEEP LEARNING: METHODS AND APPLICATIONS

 AWS Setup instructions can be found [AWS_Setup_F18](/AWS_Setup.md) for both CPU and GPU instances.
 You should create an AWS account before setup operation.